The Carriage House at the

 License No. 2017-10

-Mulvey’s Englishman’s Carriage House has become known, not only for its spectacular guest rooms and park-like location, but for the guest qualities it provides- such as privacy and choices.
+Mulvey’s Carriage House has become known, not only for its spectacular guest rooms and park-like location, but for the guest qualities it provides- such as privacy and choices.
 Breakfast is an example.
-At the Mulvey, you will not be assembled around a table at a certain time for the innkeeper’s breakfast.
+At the Carriage House, you will not be assembled around a table at a certain time for the innkeeper’s breakfast.

 We have made special provisions for you in your room.
-As you enter the Inn, there is a endless supply of ice for your enjoyment.
 Your room is equipped with a small refrigerator and a gourmet coffee maker with coffee or hot chocolate.
 You will find a small bottle of wine for the evening and juices and bottled water for your next day's adventures - chilled and waiting for you there.

 You may choose to begin your day early or sleep later.
 In any case, your breakfast will be provided from 8am to 10am at Stillwater’s Historic Lowell Inn a few blocks away in downtown Stillwater.
 For many guests, this flexibility has provided them with a unique and welcome change in their B&B experience.